๐Ÿ“…

 The Direct Answer: Mild Effects Start at 6-12 Hours, Appetite Changes by Day 2-3, Nausea Peaks Day 2-4

-Your first semaglutide injection (0.25 mg, the starting dose) produces effects on a gradual timeline: Hours 0-6: you probably feel nothing.
+Your first semaglutide injection โ€” at whatever starting dose your prescriber has set โ€” tends to produce effects on a gradual timeline: Hours 0-6: you probably feel nothing.
 Semaglutide absorbs slowly from the subcutaneous injection site.
 Serum levels are still building.
 Some people report a slight warmth or fullness at the injection site โ€” this is normal.
 Hours 6-12: the first subtle effects appear.
 You may notice a slight reduction in appetite โ€” not dramatic, just that you are not thinking about food as much as usual.
 Some people report mild nausea, which often correlates with eating a large or fatty meal within this window.
 Hours 12-24: appetite suppression becomes more noticeable.
 The portion size that normally satisfies you may feel like too much food.
 You may feel full sooner when eating.
 This is the GLP-1 receptor activation slowing gastric emptying โ€” food stays in your stomach longer, which signals fullness to your brain earlier in the meal.
 Days 2-4: peak side effects for the first dose.
 Nausea (if it occurs) is worst during this window.
-Approximately 40-50% of users experience some degree of nausea at the 0.25 mg starting dose โ€” usually mild (feeling queasy, not vomiting).
+Approximately 40-50% of users experience some degree of nausea at the starting dose โ€” usually mild (feeling queasy, not vomiting).
 Other common effects: constipation (semaglutide slows the entire GI tract, not just the stomach), mild headache, fatigue, and occasionally diarrhea.
 Days 5-7: side effects from the first dose are typically fading.
 Appetite suppression may persist or fluctuate.
 By day 7, you take your second injection and the cycle begins again โ€” but the second week is usually easier because your body has started adapting.
 Dosed tracks your injection timing alongside daily symptom ratings (nausea, appetite, energy, GI symptoms) so you can see how your body responds to each dose and share the data with your provider.
 This content is for research and educational purposes only.
 Semaglutide is a prescription medication โ€” consult your prescribing provider for medical advice.

 The Side Effects: What Is Normal and What Warrants Calling Your Provider

-Normal and expected at 0.25 mg: mild nausea (queasy feeling, especially after meals, lasting 1-4 hours), reduced appetite (eating less than usual, feeling full sooner), constipation (slower bowel movements, possibly going from daily to every 2-3 days), mild headache (especially days 1-3), fatigue (first few days), and injection site reaction (small red bump or mild soreness at the injection site for 1-2 days).
+Normal and expected at the starting dose: mild nausea (queasy feeling, especially after meals, lasting 1-4 hours), reduced appetite (eating less than usual, feeling full sooner), constipation (slower bowel movements, possibly going from daily to every 2-3 days), mild headache (especially days 1-3), fatigue (first few days), and injection site reaction (small red bump or mild soreness at the injection site for 1-2 days).
 Normal but uncomfortable: moderate nausea (persistent queasiness for several hours, difficulty eating full meals, resolved by day 4-5), bloating and gas (GI motility slowing down), mild heartburn or acid reflux (semaglutide relaxes the lower esophageal sphincter slightly), and burping (often described as sulfur burps โ€” unpleasant but harmless, related to the slowed gastric emptying).
 Warrants calling your provider: vomiting that persists beyond 24 hours (especially if you cannot keep fluids down), severe abdominal pain (not just mild cramping โ€” sharp, localized pain could indicate pancreatitis, a rare but serious side effect), signs of dehydration (dark urine, dizziness, rapid heart rate) from GI fluid loss, and any allergic reaction symptoms (rash, swelling, difficulty breathing โ€” extremely rare).
-Here is the thing nobody tells you about the nausea: it is not random.
-It is almost always triggered by eating too much or eating fatty, greasy, or rich foods.
-The semaglutide has slowed your stomach emptying โ€” a meal that your pre-semaglutide stomach could process in 2 hours now takes 3-4 hours.
-If you eat your normal portion size, your stomach is overfull and the nausea is your body protesting.
-The fix is simple: eat smaller portions, eat slowly, stop when you feel 80% full, and avoid fried/greasy food for the first 2 weeks.
+One pattern many people notice is that the nausea is not random โ€” it often tracks with how much and what they have eaten, because semaglutide slows stomach emptying and a normal-sized or rich meal sits longer than it used to.
+That is useful to observe and record, but how to adjust around it is a conversation for your provider or a dietitian who knows your situation, not a one-size-fits-all rule from a web page.
+Note what seems to bring symptoms on and bring that pattern to them.

 Week 1 Weight and What It Means (and Does Not Mean)

 Many people lose 2-5 lbs in the first week on semaglutide.
 Do not get too excited โ€” most of this is water weight and reduced GI contents, not fat loss.
 The appetite suppression means you are eating significantly less (often 500-1,000 fewer calories per day without trying), and the reduced food volume in your GI tract accounts for 1-2 lbs alone.
 True fat loss begins in weeks 2-4 and proceeds at approximately 1-2 lbs per week โ€” which is the healthy, sustainable rate.
 Some people lose nothing in week 1.
 This is also normal.
-The 0.25 mg starting dose is sub-therapeutic for weight loss โ€” it is a titration dose designed to let your GI system adapt.
-The significant weight loss begins at 0.5-1.0 mg (weeks 5-12).
-If you do not lose weight at 0.25 mg, that is expected and not a sign the medication is not working.
+The starting dose is intended to let your GI system adapt rather than to drive weight loss; the more noticeable changes tend to come later, after the dose has been stepped up over the following weeks.
+Little or no change on the scale early on is expected and is not a sign the medication is not working.
 Weigh yourself once per week, same time, same conditions (morning, after bathroom, before eating).
 Daily weighing produces noise that obscures the trend โ€” your weight fluctuates 2-5 lbs daily from water, food, and sodium.
 Weekly weigh-ins show the actual trend.
 Dosed tracks your weekly weight alongside dose and symptoms, producing a graph that shows the correlation between dose escalation and weight loss over time โ€” the visual trend is motivating even when individual weeks are flat.
 The most important first-week metric is not weight โ€” it is tolerability.
-If you tolerate 0.25 mg with manageable side effects, you are on track for a successful titration to higher doses where the real results happen.
-If the side effects are severe, your provider may hold at 0.25 mg for an extra 2-4 weeks before advancing.
+If you tolerate the starting dose with manageable side effects, you are on track for the gradual step-up that follows.
+If side effects are severe, your provider may keep you at the starting dose longer before any increase.
 Either outcome is fine โ€” the goal is finding the right pace for YOUR body, not matching someone else's timeline.

 Track Your Protocols with Dosed